Chelsea legend Ashley Cole threatened with having fingers cut off in violent robbery, court told

 Tom Huddlestone also targeted

-Former Tottenham and England midfielder Tom Huddlestone was also targeted by the same gang of burglars in May 2019.
+Former Tottenham and England midfielder Tom Huddlestone was also targeted by the same gang of robbers in May 2019.

 The 35-year-old, who now plays for Hull City, wasn't present when three of the defendents - Ashley Cumberpatch, Andrew MacDonald and Kurtis Dilks - were said to have broken into his residence in Lincolnshire.